oscdev-io/birdplan/tests/40-bgp/72-graceful_shutdown/README.md

   ..
 BGP ..
 * AS65000
 }
-note top: Should receive routes from r2 with the graceful shutdown \n community and set them with local_pref 0
+note top: Should receive routes from r2 and end up with local_pref = 0

 class "Router: r2" {